In 2015 a BIG tree program was initiated at Lake Ouachita. The U.S.

 height, date measured, county, location, latitude/longitude, comments, etc. Compiling such lists can be completed while doing

 forestry or other natural resource projects, or by interviewing Corps employees and only takes a few minutes of time.
-The presence of large trees in Corps campgrounds, recreational areas and along trails can be highlighted for

 visitors.
 The importance, aesthetic value and preservation of such majestic trees can also add to the positive outdoor experience